-We track the progress of our key Sustainability Factors by identifying the relevant performance indicators, measuring and monitoring them.
+We track the progress of our material Sustainability Factors by identifying the relevant performance indicators, measuring and monitoring them.
 In addition, we set performance targets that are aligned with our strategy to ensure that we remain focused in our path to sustainability.
 We will consistently enhance our performance-monitoring processes and improve our data capturing systems.
 A sustainability report is published annually in accordance with our SR policy.

-9. Key Sustainability Factors
+9. Material Sustainability Factors

-In FY2023, a materiality assessment was conducted by the SC to understand the concerns and expectations of our stakeholders.
+In FY2024, the SC conducted a stakeholder engagement session and a materiality assessment to understand the concerns and expectations of our stakeholders.
 Through the materiality assessment, factors with significant impact on the economy, environment, people and their human rights were updated.
 In this Report, we also reported our progress in managing these factors and set related targets to improve our sustainability performance.

-The key Sustainability Factors applicable to the Group are as follows:
+The material Sustainability Factors applicable to the Group are as follows:

-S/N Key Sustainability Factor SDG Key stakeholder Econo mic 1 Total customer satisfaction Decent work and economic growth Customers 2 Sustainable business performance Decent work and economic growth EmployeesRegulatorsShareholdersSuppliers Enviro onmental 10 3 Energy conservation and GHG emissions reduction Climate action CommunitiesShareholders Social 4 Equal employment opportunities Reduced inequalities Employees 5 Employee safety and well-being Good health and well-being EmployeesRegulators 6 Employee retention and development Quality education Employees 7 Commitment to data privacy and cybersecurity Peace, justice and strong institutions Employees Gover Governance 8 Robust corporate governance framework Peace, justice and strong institutions RegulatorsShareholders
+S/N Material Sustainability Factor SDG Key stakeholder Econo Economic 1 Total customer satisfaction Decent work and economic growth Customers 2 Sustainable business performance Decent work and economic growth EmployeesRegulatorsShareholdersSuppliers Enviro onmental 3 Energy conservation and GHG emissions reduction Climate action CommunitiesShareholders Socia 4 Equal employment opportunities Reduced inequalities Employees 5 Employee safety and well-being Good health and well-being EmployeesRegulators 6 Employee retention and development Quality education Employees 7 Commitment to data privacy and cybersecurity Peace, justice and strong institutions Employees Gover Governance 8 Robust corporate governance framework Peace, justice and strong institutions RegulatorsShareholders

-As we are mainly involved in providing HR and ancillary services, water consumption and waste management in FY2023 are not material.
+As we are mainly involved in providing HR and ancillary services, water consumption and waste management in FY2024 are not material.
 We will continue to monitor our water consumption and waste management within our premises and make the related disclosure in future, if and when relevant.

-We will update the key Sustainability Factors on an annual basis to reflect changes in business operations, environment, stakeholders' feedback and sustainability trends.
+We will update the material Sustainability Factors on an annual basis to reflect changes in business operations, environment, stakeholders' feedback and sustainability trends.

-The details of each key Sustainability Factor are presented as follows:
+The details of each material Sustainability Factor are presented as follows: